filipe-2/native-sass/README.md

 ## About

 A React Native library that allows you to use Sass- and CSS-like functionalities, like nesting and shared styles.
-With this library, you can nest styles and use shared styles to apply properties to multiple style objects at once, without losing the default experience of creating React Native stylesheets.
+With this library, you can nest and use shared styles to apply properties to multiple style objects at once, without losing the default experience of creating React Native stylesheets.

 ## Installation